calmm-js/documentation/redux-vs-calmm.md

 Let's then turn our attention to Calm^2 and to the [Atom](https://github.com/calmm-js/documentation/blob/master/introduction-to-calmm.md#atoms) concept.
-Similarly to stores of Redux, a minimalistic look-alike Atom can be implemented in just a few slices of Bacon:
+Similarly to stores of Redux, a minimalistic lookalike Atom can be implemented in just a few slices of Bacon:

 ```js